Is this your business?Claim it now.Make sure your information is up to date.

-When you visit Dave’s Stagecoach Inn, park on the east side and enter through the rear.
+When you visit Dave’s Stagecoach Inn, park on the east side and come in through the rear.
 It’s standard protocol for dive regulars.
-Even Martin Sheen, Tiny Tim, Elvis Grbac and Charlie Wheeler were wise to the back door.
+Even Martin Sheen, Tiny Tim, Elvis Grbac, and Charlie Wheeler were wise to the back door.

-It would be a shame for you to enter through the prison worthy front door and immediately be marked as a newbie.
+It would be a shame for you to enter through the prison-worthy front door and immediately be marked as a newbie.
 Outer appearances aside, the people inside are kittens.
-Drop by and meet Lori the sharp-witted manager, Shastyn the dreadlocked barkeep, Jim Hess, the black belt and husband of the second generation owner Joyce Hess.
+Drop by and meet Lori, the sharp-witted manager; Shastyn, the dreadlocked barkeep; and Jim Hess, the Black Belt husband of second-generation owner Joyce Hess.
 And don’t forget to give third-generation owner Kate a fat tip.
-Kate is kindergarten teacher by day and bar vixen by night who is cuter than Taylor Swift by far.
+Kate is a kindergarten teacher by day and, by night, a bar vixen, cuter than Taylor Swift by far.

-Son of a Jewish immigrant, David Golad, opened Dave’s in 1952 against the advice of the anti-Semitic property owner who told him he would fail.
-This wise-cracker didn’t know Dave’s heart and work ethic and we hope he’s choking on his words in his grave.
+Son of a Jewish immigrant, David Golad opened Dave’s in 1952, against the advice of the anti-Semitic property owner who told Dave he would fail.
+This wisecracker didn’t know Dave’s heart and work ethic, and we hope he’s choking on his words in his grave.

 Every multi-generation dive deserves a facelift once every six decades.

-As part of the remodel, Dave’s added four flat screen TVs, new lighting, and replaced the rickety table chairs.
-Large mirrors and a point of sale system were installed to keep patrons honest on their tabs and bartenders in check on their pours.
+As part of the remodel, Dave’s added four flat-screen TVs and new lighting, and replaced the rickety table chairs.
+Large mirrors and a point-of-sale system were installed to keep patrons honest on their tabs and bartenders in check on their pours.

 Suds & Grub

 Foodies, this isn’t your stop, but if you want something to nosh on for cheap, you can order hotdogs, burgers, or fries for under $6.
-If you’re really cheap, you can order a bosco stick for $1.50 (a breadstick stuffed with garlic and cheese with marina sauce for dipping).
-If that’s too pricey, come for .75 tacos on Wednesdays or Saturdays.
+If you’re really tapped, you can order a Bosco stick (a breadstick stuffed with garlic and cheese, with marina sauce for dipping).
+Or order cheap tacos on Wednesdays or Saturdays.

 The kitchen is an anomaly.
 It’s tucked behind a half wall near the rarely used front door.
-The grill is no bigger than one you’d use at a campsite but Lori still can turn out the orders bar food staples necessary to keep patrons sitting upright.
-The nine-item menu is taped on the front of a white refrigerator.
+The grill is no bigger than one you’d use at a campsite, but Lori still can turn out the bar food staples necessary to keep patrons sitting upright.
+The nine-item bill of fare is taped on the front of a white refrigerator.
 Why waste money on menus?

 Adult Play Hour

-Other nights Dave’s cultured, tattooed and trendy crowd can have their way with the diverse tunes on the juke.
-Music becomes background noise during the day when old timers drop in to chew the fat with their favorite bartender.
+Other nights Dave’s cultured, tattooed, and the trendy crowd can have their way with the diverse tunes on the juke.
+Music becomes background noise during the day.
+Other than the juke, all you’ll hear during the day is old-timers drop in to chew the fat with their favorite bartender.

 Nonconformity and Culture